Mishelle23/myFlix-Angular-client/README.md

 - Once login/registration has been successfull a screen with all Movies appears
 - Each movie has set of options, which when clicked user will see details of the movie also option to add movie to favorite movies list of user.

+# Process of development

+### Instalation of Angular

+1. Confirm that Angular is not installed

+`ng --version`